 LOCATION: 2930 Vallejo St, San Francisco, CA 94123

 Detectives are told Catherine is at her beach house, which can be found in Carmel-By-The-Sea, a small beach town near Monterey.
 Detective Nick Curran, played by Michael Douglas, is seen arriving at this front gate.
-Unfortunately a wall obscures most of the view of the home.
+A wall obscures most of the view of the home.

 LOCATION: 157 Spindrift Rd, Carmel-By-The-Sea, CA 93923